Twigman/tyche-web-interface/README.md

 The Tyche Web Interface is designed to provide both visual clarity and advanced control for a smart environment.
 The combination of modern reactive UI and a structured CLI-style interface gives users full flexibility to automate and manage their space efficiently.

----

-## 📄 License

-MIT – Free for personal and commercial use.